Photograph by W A Rouch

 Walked over for the Challenge Stakes.

-The number of significant sustained expansions at and soon (generationally) after Nearco is highly unusual, if not unprecedented.
-Ironically, perhaps, it would never have happened had Sibola (1896 USA, 3d dam of Nearco) and Americus (1891 USA, 5th damsire of Nasrullah, 6th damsire of Royal Charger) not been accepted into the General Stud Book before the Jersey Act took effect in the year Phalaris was foaled (1913).
+The number of major sustained expansions at and soon (generationally) after Nearco is highly unusual, if not unprecedented.
+Ironically, perhaps, this would never have happened had Sibola (1896 USA, 3d dam of Nearco) and Americus (1891 USA, 5th damsire of Nasrullah, 6th damsire of Royal Charger) not been accepted into the General Stud Book before the Jersey Act took effect in the year Phalaris was foaled (1913).
 Otherwise, Nearco would probably never have stood in Great Britain where he and his progeny would have been considered Half-Breds.
 Ditto grandson Northern Dancer, through whose dam even more questionable lines were introduced, but he was foaled in Canada (governed by a different registry) over a decade after the Act was, wisely, modified.

 In 1970, 35 years after Nearco's birth, a bay colt was foaled in Kentucky who would open a second significant expansion of Phalaris' tail male descendancy, this one tracing through son Sickle.
 The brilliant stakes-winning sprinter Mr. Prospector debuted at stud in 1975 in Florida. then moved to Kentucky, eventually becoming the most successful North American dirt-racing sire, ever.
 It is too early to determine whether this expansion will rival or displace Nearco's global dominance but the potential exists.
 Mr. Prospector lived to the age of 29, getting 25 foal crops, the last in 2000.
 He still has a few sons, not to mention many grandsons, great-grandsons &c., active in the studs of most major TB breeding centers.